Dimitri Rozhdestvensky

 Dimitri Sergeevich Rozhdestvensky (Дми́трий Серге́евич Рожде́ственский, 7 April 1876 St. Petersburg – 25 June 1940, Leningrad) was a Russian physicist.
 He worked on spectroscopy, examining the dispersion of sodium lines.
 He drew up a proposal for the State Optical Institute which was established in 1918 in Petrograd.

+Group photograph of the St Petersburg physics circle.
+Seated l-r: Paul Ehrenfest, Abram Ioffe, Dimitri Roschdestwenski, Tatyana Ehrenfest-Afanassjewa, standing l-r: Wladimir Michailowitsch Tschulanowski; Georgi Georgijewitsch Weichardt; Leonid Dmitrijewitsch Issakow; Perlitz; Victor Bursian and Jadwiga Szmidt.

+Education

 Rozhdestvensky graduated in 1894 and went to study at St. Petersburg.

+Career

 He worked in Giessen with Paul Drude from 1901 to 1903 before returning to St. Petersburg.
 He was involved in establishing optics research.
+During this time, he was part of a group of physicists known at the St Petersburg physics circle, who organised regular meetings.
+Among them were Paul Ehrenfest, Abram Ioffe, Tatyana Ehrenfest-Afanassjewa and Jadwiga Szmidt.

 He received a Mendeleev Medal in 1912.
 He became a professor of physics in 1916.
 He developed theories to explain atomic spectra.
 He is buried in the Literatorskie mostki (writers' footways) section of the Volkovo Cemetery in St. Petersburg.